www.ometepenicaragua.com

 The volcanoes, visible from everywhere on the island, are a powerful and ever-present feature.

-Due to the volcanic ash the soil is extremely fertile and the land yields abundant crops.
-In recent years many farms have turned over to sustainable farming practices, and even hotels on Ometepe might serve you their self-grown organic fruit and vegetables.
+The volcanic ash makes the soil extremely fertile and the land yields abundant crops.
+In recent years many farms have turned over to sustainable farming practices, and many hotels on Ometepe serve their own, self-grown fruit and vegetables.

 Low-impact eco-tourism is very popular on Isla Ometepe which in 2010 was designed as a Biosphere Reserve by the UNESCO.
 Various NGOs foster rural and communitarian tourism to the mutual benefit of local families and visitors interested in an authentic experience in one of Nicaragua's most intriguing travel destinations.